vinnivso/vinnivso/README.md

 <h1 align="center">Hello, I'm Vinícius Oliveira</h1>
 <h3 align="center">BACKEND DEVELOPER</h3>

-- 🤔 <strong> Who am I? </strong> </br> I'm a person who lives up to the term "geek".
-Yes, I love video games, I like fiction movies a lot, I really like books/novels that take place in alternative worlds, and obviously I'm a passionate dude about technologies and their applications.

 - 😎 <strong> An interesting fact about me </strong> </br> I'm not afraid of making mistakes and to be honest, I love it!
 I believe in the importance of living these experiences, that's why I believe the mistakes are part of a fundamental trajectory in learning, I'm not afraid of exposure and I really like to share my experience.

-- 👨‍🎓 <strong> Bachelor's degree </strong> </br> Yap, I'm a Mechanical Enginner and a student of Cyber Defense Technologies.
+- 👨‍🎓 <strong> Bachelor's degree </strong> </br> Yap, I graduated as a Mechanical Engineer, but I am currently a Backend Developer and student of Cyber Defense.

-- 🌱 <strong> Studying </strong> </br> Actually, I'm studying to become a BACKEND SPECIALIST DEVELOPER.
-So, I'm developing applications with: Javascript, Node.js, Typescript, AWS, SQL and JAVA.
+- 🌱 <strong> Studying </strong> </br> Actually, I'm BACKEND DEVELOPER and constantly studying to became a specialist.
+So, I'm developing applications with: JAVA, Spring, Javascript, Typescript, Node.js, Nest.js, AWS and SQL.

-- 📈 <strong> Looking for </strong> </br> I'm looking for opportunities to build a carreer as a BACK END DEVELOPER.
+- 📈 <strong> Looking for </strong> </br> I'm looking for opportunities to improve my skills as a BACK END DEVELOPER and CYBER DEFENSE.

-- 🎮 <strong> Hobbies </strong> </br> I have a lot of hobbies, so I'll say only three: Play my video games, watch sci-fi movies and build some mods for Skyrim Special Edition (SKSE) and Dragon's Dogma Dark Arisen (DDDA).

 - 😄 <strong> Don't be shy, my social contacts are displayed below. </strong>